Placing a priority on student well-being is integral to how we form young men at St. Michael’s College School.

 Topics covered in previous ParenTalks events have included: resilience, overcoming adversity, wellness, learning styles, screen-time, organization and time management, discussing difficult topics, bullying and bystander behaviour, online learning, substance use, and fostering healthy sleep habits.

-ParenTalks is a collaborative initiative led by the Student Affairs Department and Community & Learning Partnerships.
+ParenTalks is a collaborative initiative led by the Student Affairs Department and Community Engagement & Learning programme.

 The series debuted in May 2019.